 - 1. Vacuum the exterior of the cartridge. - 2.
-Place the cartridge upside down with the 2 pull-tabs towards you, and remove the spring on the right hand side. - 3.
+Place the cartridge upside down with the pull-tab towards you, and remove the spring on the right hand side. - 3.
 On each side of the of the cartridge there is a small metal pin that has a 1/16" Diameter and protrudes from the side of the cartridge approximately.
 1/16".
 These pins serve as hinges for the Toner supply chamber. - 4.
 Carefully pry these pins out using a small pair of sharp, flush-cutting electronic type wire cutters.
 Make sure you pry these pins out.
-If you try pull them out, you may damage the ends of the pins and they will be much more difficult to remove. - 5.
+If you try pull them out, you will strip the ends of the pins and they will never come out. - 5.
 Remove the supply Chamber and put aside.